josmar-crwdstffng/angular/aio/content/guide/transition-and-triggers.md

 Use keyframes to create a pulse effect in your animations by defining styles at specific offset throughout the animation.

-Here's an example of using keyframes to create a pulse effect:
+Here is an example of using keyframes to create a pulse effect:

 *   The original `open` and `closed` states, with the original changes in height, color, and opacity, occurring over a timeframe of 1 second
 *   A keyframes sequence inserted in the middle that causes the button to appear to pulsate irregularly over the course of that same 1 second timeframe